Are we are talking about the latest software changes and improvements to Autodesk Civil 3D today?

 We hear those words but we may misinterpret what this means to our implementation project strategy and tactics.

 Our CAD perception of Style and our immediate intent is to turn Style into what I want.

 Yes and No.

-Features don’t care about AutoCAD stuff like Layers, Colors, and specifically how the Features and their annotations appear.
+Features don’t care about AutoCAD stuff like Layers, Colors, and specifically how the Features and their Label Style annotations appear.

-The Feature Style separation says we can redefine the displayed specifics (what it looks like, where the CAD stuff is assigned, etc.) anytime we want, if, and only if, we are very careful about the Names we use to identify Style and Feature.
-That Name, often taken in vain or for granted, is far more important than what it looks like or where the CAD stuff goes now.
+The Feature Style separation means that we can redefine the displayed specifics (what it looks like, where the CAD stuff is assigned, etc.) anytime we want, if, and only if, we are very careful about the Names we use to identify both Style and Feature.
+That Name, often taken in vain or for granted, is far more important than what it looks like or where the CAD reference stuff goes now.

 A working project has create and edit drawings (model drawings), reference drawings, collector drawings, and multiple forms of publish drawings.
 The whole list of Civil 3D drawing types can be found here.
 The entire list, no matter what you call things, is bigger than we’d like.